ahmadyounis97/Code-201-Reading-Notes/class04.md

 the page than the previous one.
 Even if you specify the width
-of the boxes and there is space for two elements to sit side-byside, they will not appear next to each other.
+of the boxes and there is space for two elements to sit side-by side, they will not appear next to each other.
 This is the default behavior (unless you tell the browser to do something else).